|Home||Help Search Members Calendar Shoutbox|

 Posted: Aug 25 2016, 04:05 PM

-Terrene is a bit of a wild planet.
-The human population is rather small; they can only be pulled through one or two at a time, after all, and only for the last 50 years have they been arriving.
+Terrene is still quite a wild planet.
+The human population is rather small; they are only be pulled through one at a time, after all, and only for the last 50 years have they been arriving.
 Pokemon were pulled through from the Suffering Universe before humans were (and are still being pulled through), and they reproduce much faster than humans do.
 Because Pokemon came to Terrene before humans, their feral natures were able to manifest yet again.
 Humans may be willing to work alongside Pokemon, but Pokemon do not recognize that there was once a time and a place that Pokemon-human relationships were normal, even expected.
-Humans are definitely in the minority on this planet, and are not considered welcome by most; they will have to work hard to explore and establish their place here, as the wild Pokemon and sometimes the very land itself fight against them and resist the intrusion.
+Humans are definitely in the minority on this planet, and are not considered welcome by most; they will have to work hard to explore and to establish their place here, as the wild Pokemon and sometimes the very land itself fight against them and resist the intrusion.

 The materials that are available for things such as building construction, crafting, and weapons depends heavily upon location.
 For example, in Ashfield their most abundant materials are wood, clay, and of course mud.
 In Crater, alternatively, they would have an abundance of stone but a lack of most everything else.